transitmatters/mbta-gtfs-sqlite/README.md

 - `data.zip`: the zipped version of the raw GTFS feed, straight from the MBTA
 - `feed`: an unzipped version of the raw GTFS feed

 If you provide an S3 bucket, this path structure will be mirrored remotely.
-However, the library does not upload `feed/` or `data.zip` to S3 — these are considered intermediate build artifacts that are useful for debugging purposes.
+However, the library does not upload `feed` or `data.zip` to S3 — these are considered intermediate build artifacts that are useful for debugging purposes.

 ## Retrieving the archive